getsentry/self-hosted/README.md

 During the install, a prompt will ask if you want to create a user account.
 If you require that the install not be blocked by the prompt, run `./install.sh --skip-user-prompt`.

+Thinking of not managing this yourself?
+Check out the [SaaS migration docs](https://docs.sentry.io/product/sentry-basics/migration/) or [contact us](https://sentry.io/from/self-hosted) for help.

 Please visit [our documentation](https://develop.sentry.dev/self-hosted/) for everything else.

 ## Tips & Tricks